LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

 Session Files
 ==============

-The first parameter you pass to the constructor of the ``TelegramClient`` is the ``session``, and defaults to be the session name (or full path).
+The first parameter you pass to the constructor of the :ref:`TelegramClient <telethon-client>` is the ``session``, and defaults to be the session name (or full path).
 That is, if you create a ``TelegramClient('anon')`` instance and connect, an ``anon.session`` file will be created in the working directory.